 This very basic web page provides links related to current projects and recent work.
 Most of the links are to copyrighted material.
 The availability of material here in no way implies permission to violate copyright terms and constraints.
 Feel free to contact me with questions: email@example.com

-For information about the Ken Pierce Baroque Dance Company (which, despite its name, also offers performances of Renaissance dance), please visit my matchbook.org web page (opens in new tab or window).
+For information about the Ken Pierce Baroque Dance Company (which, despite its name, also offers performances of Renaissance dance), please visit my creativeground.org web page (opens in new tab or window).

 Below are a bio and questions and answers with links to various resources related to baroque dance.
 Much of this is lifted from material developed for MIT's Dance Theatre Ensemble.